thesephist/dotink/content/posts/inkfmt.md

 inkfmt currently produces none of these three, but the original indentation with which I started this example.
 I think it's fine, but not ideal.
 This is another consequence of the limitations of a token stream-based formatter.

 This example also illustrates why sometimes code formatting is a matter of taste and personal preferences.
-This code wouldn't look great indented in any way, and if I saw this in a real codebase, I'd probably refactor it or restructure it to be more readable and structured, making it also easier to format.
+This code wouldn't look great indented in any way, and if I saw this in a real codebase, I'd probably refactor it or restructure it to be more readable and structured, also making it easier to format.
 But writing a code formatter, we need to consider these stranger edge cases.

 ## Code formatting is complicated because it's a human problem

 Code formatting is different from many other hard computer science problems because the metric that we optimize for isn't a well-defined measure.
 Instead, we look for readable, aesthetically satisfying, and useful outputs, and those goals leave a lot of room for subjectivity and taste.
 I think that's a big part of the challenge of code formatting.

-One of the primary benefits of a code formatter is that it inherits the responsibility of coding style decisions that are normally given to developers.
+One of the primary benefits of a code formatter is that it shoulders the responsibility of coding style decisions that are normally given to developers.
 As a result, writing a formatter is a bit like having those tricky formatting and style discussions all at once, with everyone who might use the formatter, while reaching for a solution with as much generality as we can afford.
-In subjective problems like this, the cost of generality is increasing complexity, and I hope you enjoyed witnessing some of that complexity behind the curtain in this post.
+In subjective problems like this, the cost of this generality is increasing complexity, and I hope you enjoyed witnessing some of that complexity behind the curtain in this post.

 ## Future work